mosjs/mos-plugin-installation/README.md

 - If there is a `private: true`, the command instruction will suggest to clone the repo and install its dependencies
 - Otherwise, the generated command will be `npm install --save`

+If the package has `peerDependencies`, the installation command will suggest to install all the peer dependencies with the package.

 ## API

 `installation()`